gadicc/meteor-messageformat/README.md

 ## Adding other languages

 Again, this is still a work in progress.
-Currently there is a very simple tool to extract strings from *templates* (block helper and JavaScript coming soon), and no real management tools (for updating translations, etc) -- *yet* (it is planned).
+Currently there is a tool to extact strings from *templates* (JavaScript coming soon), and early management for translations.
 Go to your project root
 dir:

 ```bash